-This is something I heard time and again, across all four cities in which I conducted fieldwork.
+This is something I heard time and again, across all four cities.

-That’s my key message here.
-The big majority of people won’t cycle in an environment dominated by motorised traffic.
+That’s the key message here – the big majority of people won’t cycle in an environment dominated by motorised traffic.

-But there’s another issue that my conversation with Holly brings up, which although it seems tangential I think is actually connected and worth mentioning.
-Although she’s uncomfortable in telling me so, Holly clearly has issues with the presence of cyclists on rural roads.
+But there’s another issue my conversation with Holly brings up, which although it seems tangential is actually connected and worth mentioning.
+Although she’s uncomfortable telling me so, Holly has issues with the presence of cyclists on rural roads.

 “It’s terrible, but in one respect, I actually feel that it’s not right that cyclists are on those roads.